 Colorado is also home to the Colorado Rapids of the MLS.

-The Centennial State also authorizes betting on college sports, though prop betting will be prohibited.
+The Centennial State also authorizes betting on college sports, though prop betting is prohibited.
 Such an allowance provides the public the opportunity to wager on NCAA Division I programs such as:

-From single-match outcomes to parlays and professional props, the Colorado sports betting industry should run the gamut:
+From single-match outcomes to parlays and professional props, the Colorado sports betting industry runs the gamut:

-The state is continuing to work with operators and other stakeholders to refine the rules surrounding the practice.
+As sports betting progresses, the state will continue to work with operators and other stakeholders to refine the rules surrounding the practice.
 At present, here are the major highlights of Colorado’s sports betting law and rules:

 Original estimates said the state could generate $20 million or more from the 10% tax it will charge legal sports betting operators in the state.
 That would mean operators posting $200 million a year in sports betting revenue.

 However, estimates now say the state will collect between $1.4 million and $1.7 million in sports betting tax revenue in the first year.
 That’ll go up to $10.4 million in the first fiscal year, which is a more conservative estimate of $100 million in gambling revenue in the first full year with legal sports betting in Colorado.